Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-09-29-Exercise-Git.markdown

 {%endhighlight%}

-Reapeat Same question... but do simultaneously changes on "branch1" and "master" before merging (on separate file names, so not causing conflicts)
+Repeat Same question... but do simultaneously changes on "branch1" and "master" before merging (on separate file names, so not causing conflicts)

 before merge:
 {%highlight shell%}